 So why is Joe so low on our board?
 Well, there's a number of questions that arise in Isaiah's game.
 His shot selection at Arkansas was all over the place as he had one of the greenest light's you'll ever see.
 In fact, Joe was attempting 10 three-pointers a game, which is an extremely high number.
 He has a smooth offensive game that looks to have some serious untapped potential, but his production across the board is inconsistent.
 Still, Joe looks to be a much better shooter than his numbers might suggest (34.2% from 3).
 At 6'5, Joe has the ideal skill set you would look for in a young wing with a beautiful outside shot.
 His frame will also draw some questions as Joe is listed at just 180 pounds.
 If the Arkansas wing does keep his name in the 2020 Draft class, expect for a team to be enamored with his offensive upside.

-This one should come to no surprise to any basketball fan who has been paying close attention to the college ranks over the last several years.
+This one should come as no surprise to any basketball fan who has been paying close attention to the college ranks over the last several years.
 Still, it doesn't seem as there is a lot of "love" in draft circles when it comes to Howard.
-Not with us folks...we are buying all the stock we can get our hands on.
+Not with us folks...we are buying all the stock we can get our hands-on.
 Howard projects as a microwave scoring option off of the bench early in his career.
-He has game-changing ability with his limitless NBA range and ability to stay hot for extended periods throughout a game.
+He has a game-changing ability with his limitless NBA range and ability to stay hot for extended periods throughout a game.

 One of the most prolific scoring options in college basketball for the last two years, Markus was the engine that drove the Marquette offense.
 Howard will have his fair share of doubters because of his frame (5'11", 175 pounds) and teams will wonder how he will hold up on the defensive side of the ball.
 If an NBA organization is looking to add some SERIOUS firepower in their rotation, Howard should be worth the gamble.